Second order linear differential equations with a basis of solutions having only real zeros: Elements of special type

 and there exists $c\in\C^*$ and $d\in\R$ with $2d\in\Z$ such that, as $z\to\infty$,

 in any closed subsector of the first or fourth quadrant, respectively, while

 in any closed subsector of the left half-plane. \end{proposition}

 \begin{proof} As already mentioned, we will reduce this result to Proposition~\ref{lemma-broom1}.
 Since this proposition is phrased for functions defined in the half-plane $H^+$, we will first prove a ``half-plane version'' of our conclusion.
-We will show that there exist compact sets $K$ and $K_1$, a local homeomorphism $F_1\colon H^+\setminus K_1\to\C$ and $x_0>0$ such that $(H^+\setminus K_1, F_1)\sim (D\setminus K,F)$ and
+We will show that there exist compact sets $K$ and $K_1$, a local homeo\-morphism $F_1\colon H^+\setminus K_1\to\C$ and $x_0>0$ such that $(H^+\setminus K_1, F_1)\sim (D\setminus K,F)$ and

 Here $F_1$ is quasiregular with

 Moreover, there exists $c\in\C^*$ and $d\in\Z$ such that if $\delta>0$, then, as $z\to\infty$,

 for $\delta\leq\arg z\leq \pi/4-\delta$ and $3\pi/4+\delta\leq\arg z\leq \pi-\delta$, respectively, while